ghdl/ghdl/doc/using/Simulation.rst

   stop simulation, but the assertion violation at the ``note`` severity level would only display a message.

-  Option :option:`--assert-level=none` prevents any assertion violation to stop simulation.
+  Option :option:`--assert-level=none` prevents any assertion violation from stopping simulation.

 .. option:: --ieee-asserts<=POLICY>

-  Select how the assertions from ``ieee`` units are handled. `POLICY` can be ``enable`` (the default), ``disable`` which disables all assertion from ``ieee`` packages and ``disable-at-0`` which disables only at start of simulation.
+  Select how the assertions from ``ieee`` units are handled. `POLICY` can be ``enable`` (the default), ``disable`` which disables all assertions from ``ieee`` packages and ``disable-at-0`` which disables only at the start of simulation.

-  This option can be useful to avoid assertion message from ``ieee.numeric_std`` (and other ``ieee`` packages).
+  This option can be useful to avoid assertion messages from ``ieee.numeric_std`` (and other ``ieee`` packages).

 .. option:: --stop-time<=TIME>